filipolszewski/prioritized-her/README.md

 - Fun result: For FetchReach env, agents are learning with fully noisy policy used.
 Try DDPG+HER+PER and epsilon = epsilon_decay = 1.

+- No tests were done for other environments.
 ---

 ### Similar research